csc-training/elements-of-hpc/supercomputer/supercomputer_performance.md

 of real number.
 If we do a single calculation involving two real numbers, e.g. `2.1 + 4.3`, in one second, that is equal to one floating-point operation per second (1 FLOP/s).
-The operations considered in this measure are the basic arithmetic operations addition, subtraction, multiplication, division.
-Computers can operate also on integer numbers, and even thought integer performance is important for some applications, in most scientific problems the vast majority of arithmetic operations is with real numbers, thus FLOP/s has been chosen as the standard measure.
+The operations considered in this measure are the basic arithmetic operations: addition, subtraction, multiplication, and division.
+Computers can operate also on integer numbers, and even thought integer performance is important for some applications, in most scientific problems the vast majority of arithmetic operations are with real numbers, thus FLOP/s has become the standard measure.

 When a computer can execute 1 billion FLOP/s, then we can say its performance is 1 giga FLOP/s (GFLOP/s).
 Similarly, one trillion